TuncayKaraca/TuncayKaraca/README.md

 ### Hi there 👋

-I'm currently independent Certified SAP Consultanat working in Cloud, Analytics, Data, Integration, Development.
+I'm currently independent Certified SAP Consultant working in Cloud, Analytics, Data, Integration, Development.

 📫 How to reach me: https://www.linkedin.com/in/tuncaykaraca/